kevintruong/til/File System, Part 2: Files are inodes (everything else is just data...).md

 ## So...
 How do we implement a directory?
 A directory is just a mapping of names to inode numbers.
+POISX provides a small set of functions to read the filename and inode number for each entry (see below)

 ## How can I find the inode number of a file?
 From a shell, use `ls` with the `-i` option